bolt/docs/docs/nut-command/introduction.md

-  extensions                Lists all installed extensions help                      Displays help for a command info                      Display phpinfo(). list                      Lists commands cache cache:clear               Clear the cache config config:get                Get a value from config.yml. config:set                Set a value in config.yml. database database:check            Check the database for missing tables and/or columns. database:export           [EXPERIMENTAL] Export the database records to a YAML or JSON file. database:import           [EXPERIMENTAL] Import database records from a YAML or JSON file database:prefill          Pre-fill the database Lorem Ipsum records database:update           Repair and/or update the database. extensions extensions:disable        Uninstalls an extension. extensions:dump-autoload  Update the extensions autoloader. extensions:dumpautoload   Update the extensions autoloader. extensions:enable         Installs an extension by name and version. extensions:install        Installs an extension by name and version. extensions:setup          Set up extension directories, composer.json and required dependencies. extensions:uninstall      Uninstalls an extension. extensions:update         Updates extension(s). log log:clear                 Clear (truncate) the system & change logs. log:trim                  Trim the system & change logs. role role:add                  Add a certain role to a user. role:remove               Remove a certain role from a user. server server:run                Runs PHP built-in web server setup setup:sync                Synchronise a Bolt install private asset directories with the web root. tests tests:run                 Runs all available tests user user:add                  Add a new user. user:manage               Manage a user.
+  extensions                Lists all installed extensions help                      Displays help for a command info                      Display phpinfo(). init                      Greet the user (and perform initial setup tasks). list                      Lists commands cache cache:clear               Clear the cache config config:get                Get a value from a config file config:set                Set a value in a config file database database:check            Check the database for missing tables and/or columns. database:export           [EXPERIMENTAL] Export the database records to a YAML or JSON file. database:import           [EXPERIMENTAL] Import database records from a YAML or JSON file database:prefill          Pre-fill the database Lorem Ipsum records database:update           Repair and/or update the database. debug debug:events              Dumps event listeners. debug:providers           Dumps service providers and their order. debug:router              System route debug dumper. debug:service-providers   Dumps service providers and their order. debug:twig                Shows a list of twig functions, filters, globals and tests extensions extensions:disable        Uninstalls an extension. extensions:dump-autoload  Update the extensions autoloader. extensions:dumpautoload   Update the extensions autoloader. extensions:enable         Installs an extension by name and version. extensions:install        Installs an extension by name and version. extensions:setup          Set up extension directories, and create/update composer.json. extensions:uninstall      Uninstalls an extension. extensions:update         Updates extension(s). lint lint:twig                 Lints a template and outputs encountered errors log log:clear                 Clear (truncate) the system & change logs. log:trim                  Trim the system & change logs. pimple pimple:dump               Pimple container dumper for PhpStorm & IntelliJ IDEA. role role:add                  Add a certain role to a user. role:remove               Remove a certain role from a user. router router:match              Helps debug routes by simulating a URI path match server server:run                Runs PHP built-in web server setup setup:sync                Synchronise a Bolt install private asset directories with the web root. tests tests:run                 Runs all available tests twig twig:lint                 Lints a template and outputs encountered errors user user:add                  Add a new user. user:manage               Manage a user.